minstack/quickcash/README.md

 New 2:	260319 / 388624 = 66.9847976450245	Denominations:	[1, 5, 10, 20, 40, 50, 60, 100]
 New 3:	307452 / 388624 = 79.11297295071843	Denominations:	[1, 5, 10, 20, 40, 50, 60, 100]
 ```
+## Running Test
+1. Download/clone
+2. Install python3 (python 3.7 used in testing)
+3. Download CSVs into same folder (python3) - `sale_total` and `amount` columns must be present
+4. Edit the `test.json` file with the list of test filenames and lists of denominations
+5. python3 test_quickcashalgo.py